'Alisa pokupaet smert'' by Liudmila Ulitskaia

 Pedro Almodóvar

 Spanish director Pedro Almodóvar’s 2024 adaptation of American author Sigrid Nunez’s novel ‘What Are You Going Through’ (2020) recounts Ingrid’s decision to care for her dying friend.
-The film portrays assisted dying positively by framing Ingrid’s decision to assist in her friend’s death as one motivated by compassion, even if it is understood otherwise by the state of New York.
+The film portrays assisted dying positively by framing Ingrid’s decision to assist her friend’s death as motivated by compassion as legalization is being debated in the state of New York.